 Looking at what you have for different ways to use them can pull together to make a lovely table for dinner.
-For example, I still had some of these napkins leftover and thought they would be great to tie in Autumn china with the blue check tablecloth.
+For example, I still had some of these napkins leftover and thought they would be great to tie in Lenox Autumn china with the blue checked table cloth.

 I had a sweet helper.
 She loves looking in the china cabinets for something that catches her eye.
 Her siblings often pitch into.